zigadolar/sturdy-octo-guacamole/Readme.md

 Accepted query parameters:

 - `projectId`: __required__, id of the gitlab project
+- `showCommit`: *optional*, a flag to determine, if a column with info about the commit, the pipeline was triggered from, should be shown - if `1`, the column will be shown (needs `jobs` information to be fetched)
 - `showVariables`: *optional*, a flag to determine, if a column with pipeline variables should be shown - if `1`, the column will be shown
 - `variables`: *optional*, a comma-separated list of variable names, that should be shown
 - `showJobs`: *optional*, a flag to determine, if a column with pipeline jobs should be shown - if `1`, the column will be shown